 “The third stage is working with a specific heartfelt object of suffering.
 You breathe in the pain of a specific person or animal that you wish to help.
 You breathe out to that person spaciousness or kindness or a good meal or cup of coffee – whatever you feel would lighten their load.
 You can do this for anyone: the homeless mother that you pass on the street, your suicidal uncle, or yourself and the pain you are feeling at that very moment.
 The main point is that the suffering real, totally untheoretical.
 It should be heartfelt, tangible, honest, and vivid.

 “The fourth stage extends this wish to relieve suffering much further.
 You start with the homeless person and then extend out to all those who are suffering just as she is, or to all those who are suicidal like your uncle or to all those who are feeling the jealousy or addiction or contempt that you are feeling.
 You use specific instances of misery as a stepping stone for understanding the universal suffering of people and animals everywhere.
 Simultaneously, you breathe in the pain of your uncle and of all the zillions of other desperate, lonely people like him.
-Simultaneously, you send it.
-Mom will will out spaciousness or cheerfulness or a bunch of flowers, whatever would be healing, to your uncle and all the others.
+Simultaneously, you send out spaciousness or cheerfulness or a bunch of flowers, whatever would be healing, to your uncle and all the others.
 What you feel for one person, you can extend to all people.

 “You need to work with both the third and fourth stages – with both the immediate suffering of one person and the universal suffering of all.
 If you were only to extend out to all sentient beings, the practice would be very theoretical.
 It would never actually touch your heart.
 On the other hand, if you were to work only with your own or someone else’s fixation, it would lack vision.
 It would be too narrow.
 Working with both situations together makes the practice real and heartfelt; at the same time, it provides vision and way for you to work with everyone else in the world.